 Most of our cataract surgeries are performed using our No Needles…No Stitch…No Patch technique.
 That means only eye drops are needed to numb your eye.
 You’ll be comfortable, relaxed, and alert throughout the procedure.
 The operation usually takes only about 10 minutes, but the total time spent in the hospital or outpatient center is considerably longer, allowing time for preparation before surgery and time for dressing and instructions following surgery.

-There are 2 excellent surgical options for removing cataracts, traditional small-incision surgery and femtosecond laser assisted cataract surgery.
+There are 2 excellent surgical options for removing cataracts, traditional small-incision surgery, and femtosecond laser-assisted cataract surgery.

 By using the latest techniques and most modern, high-tech equipment, we can perform the entire surgery through the smallest possible incision, providing greater safety, faster recovery and minimal post-operative restrictions.
 The small incision, often less than one-eighth of an inch, is made in the sclera (the white part of the eye) or cornea (the clear front layer of the eye).
-This incision is specially constructed to seal without stiches when the operation is completed.
+This incision is specially constructed to seal without stitches when the operation is completed.
 Next, we open the lens capsule (capsulotomy), a clear membrane like a cellophane wrapper which surrounds the cataract-clouded lens.

 Once the lens capsule is opened, the entire cataract inside is removed.
 We use a special ultrasonic surgical instrument called a Phacoemulsifier to do this.
 This instrument vibrates more than 40,000 times each second, separating the cataract so, with gentle suction, it can be easily removed from the eye through the small incision.

 Femtosecond Laser Assisted Cataract Surgery (FLACS).